IAmEddieDean/autodesk_challenge/README.md

 * The provided list are all complete genomes, not proteins
 * The above bullet makes it pretty challenging to figure out what you *should* do, and even after a clarification over email, I was still perhaps confused...
 I guess that's up to you to decide.
 * Hopefully redis will serve the purpose of data retention in this case, as the prompt does mention this is to be treated as a PoC.
 Besides, I love redis.
-* I did not go through the trouble of managing concurrent requests in python... sorry.
+* ~~I did not go through the trouble of managing concurrent requests in python... sorry.
 I wasn't ignoring the challenge prompt, it simply wasn't necessary (in my humble opinion,) for this first pass.
-Not only that, I don't know what framework - if any - Autodesk is using in python, and they all do it a bit differently.
+Not only that, I don't know what framework - if any - Autodesk is using in python, and they all do it a bit differently.~~

 ### In closing
 Thank you very much for this fun and - for me - unique challenge.
 I sincerely hope it's up to snuff (enough) to warrant an in-office interview.
 *- Chris*

+### Updates!!!
+Improvements!!!
+I'll be honest with you, I was annoyed that I didn't manage concurrency with the python application.
+To that end, I did a little reading on gunicorn, which seems to be a very popular way to manage additional workers in the synchronous world of python.
+You'll now find that the python app has two workers on startup.
+Not only that, I removed the public port for that container, making it only accessible within the network docker creates.